Graduate Program Overview

 People

 Sarah Quinn serves as the graduate program Director.
-In this role, he provides guidance and support to students and serves as chair of the departmental Graduate Program Committee (GPC).
+In this role, she provides guidance and support to students and serves as chair of the departmental Graduate Program Committee (GPC).
 The GPC reviews students as they progress through the program and advises the department on graduate program policy.

-Trevor Smith is the graduate program advisor (GPA).
+Tess McShane is the graduate program advisor (GPA).
 She helps students navigate the administrative side of the program.

 Mark Igra is the graduate program committee student representative.